 The Fes specialty is a lamb tagine served with prunes and roasted almond and it is to die for.
 I tried many while I was here but the best had to be the homemade one served in my Riad at Dar Seffarine.

 But, if you’re not staying there you can easily bag a tasty one pretty much anywhere in the Madina.
 Usually, they do a set menu of a starter, main, and dessert with coffee/tea for around 50MAD.
 It’s a steal.

 So that’s my Fes travel guide, but let’s start thinking about onward travel!

 Fes is located around 5 hours from Chefchaouen and you really can’t miss a visit to the ‘Blue Pearl’ of Morocco.
 It’s the town where every house, even the plant pots and doors are painted blue!

-You can find my ultimate guide to Chefchaouen here or 15 unique and fun things to do in Chefchaouen (that people don’t really talk about) post here.
+You can find my ultimate guide to Chefchaouen here or 15 places to visit in Chefchaouen (that people don’t really talk about) post here.

 Heading to Morocco?
 Read more of my articles!